Frequently Asked Questions

 My child is a Semi-Finalist!
-My child does not have a military ID, what else can I send to prove dependent status?Answer...
+What can I send to prove dependent status?Answer...

-If you cannot provide a clear copy of the FRONT & BACK of a military dependent ID, please make a copy of the Form 1172- DEERS (Defense Enrollment Eligibility Reporting System) application clearly showing your child's name and age.
-Please black out any social security numbers.
+Please make a copy of the Form 1172- DEERS (Defense Enrollment Eligibility Reporting System) application clearly showing your child's name and age.
+Please black out any social security and/or DoD ID numbers.

 My child is a Semi-Finalist!
 Will a cell phone photo satisfy the photo requirement?Answer...